Write Product Bundle Copy With AI

 Common mistakes

-• Missing the “what is NOT in the bundle” line — leads to refunds and tickets
+• Missing the “what is NOT in the bundle” line, which leads to refunds and tickets.

-• Listing items without an outcome thread — feels like a clearance shelf
+• Listing items without an outcome thread, so it feels like a clearance shelf.

-• Discounting too aggressively (over 25%) — trains buyers to wait for bundles and erodes individual-SKU margin
+• Discounting too aggressively (over 25%), which trains buyers to wait for bundles and erodes individual-SKU margin.

 FAQ

-• What is a good bundle discount?: 10-20%.
+• What is a good bundle discount?: 10-20% as of June 2026.
 Under 10% feels like nothing; over 25% trains buyers to wait for bundles and devalues your individual SKUs over time.
+Always show the “compare at” (buy-separately) price next to the bundle price.
+Perceived savings convert better than a bigger raw discount.

 • Should I let buyers swap items in a bundle?: Only if your platform supports it cleanly.
-“Build your own” bundles convert worse for first-time buyers (decision fatigue) but better for repeat buyers.
+As of June 2026 the native Shopify Bundles app does not do mix-and-match, so “build your own” needs a third-party app.
+BYOB converts worse for first-time buyers (decision fatigue) but better for repeat buyers.

 • How often should I refresh bundle copy?: Quarterly, plus whenever an individual item’s positioning changes.
 Old bundle copy is a stealth source of returns.